toastedcornflakes/toastedcornflakes.github.io/articles/jit-brainfuck.md

 	:::text
 	00000000: 803a 000f 85e6 bead de
-	assembly for compare then jump to 0xdeadbeef
+	assembly for 'compare then jump to 0xdeadbeef'

 	00000000: 803a 000f 85e7 ffff ff
-	assembly for compare then jump to -0x10 (-0x10 can be written 0xffffffe7 in two-complements)
+	assembly for 'compare then jump to -0x10' (-0x10 can be written 0xffffffe7 in two-complements)

 Turns out that the last four bytes of the instructions are a 32 bit offset.
 This offset tells, relatively to the current instruction pointer, where the jump should go.
 A 32 bit offset doesn't cover the whole 64 bits address range, but this should be enough for our purposes.